heistp/antler/README.md

 - improve error handling with bad Go runtime settings (e.g. GOMEMLIMIT=bad)
 - return errors immediately on failed sets of CCA / sockopts
 - fix poor CUE error when Env length > max (Run.Test: field not allowed)
-- pcaps may not include all traffic without a sleep at the end of the test

 ### Inbox